 Who needs to take the ImPACT Concussion Baseline Test?

-Athletes for most high school sports must have a current concussion baseline ImPACT test completed to participate (valid for two years).
-All contact sports require ImPACT testing.
+Athletes for most high school sports must have a current concussion baseline ImPACT test completed to participate (valid for 24 months) require ImPACT testing.
 Sports that do not require ImPACT testing are: Cross Country, Badminton, Drill Team, Swim Only, Tennis, Golf, and Track & Field (except Pole Vault requires the ImPACT test).
 Students participating in any other sport should be sure they have a current ImPACT test on file.
 You can see if your ImPACT test is expired by logging in to your FinalForms profile (https://bellevue-wa.finalforms.com/).

-How do high school athletes register for ImPACT Testing for the 2020-21 Sports Seasons?
+How do high school athletes register for ImPACT Testing for summer activities and upcoming sports seasons?

 Concussions and Head Injuries